 Note: In Derek’s scenario, the doubling principle worked because he was in a constant state of growth.
 I would advocate for planning on double if you are in the opposite pattern of growth.

 One way to get through a constant scale-up process is to delegate.
 And Delegate.
 However, there is a point where you will empower too much.
 To abdicate is when you delegate too often and remove yourself from having any say.
 It was a valuable lesson that we could learn from Derek.
 There is such a thing as too much delegation.

 4. Little Things Make all the Difference

 There are a few great stories throughout the book that set CDBaby apart.
-One fundamental principle that should be obsessed over for anyone who is in the Services industry is: Little Things Make all the Difference.
-CDBaby knew this and continually worked towards always making that little extra effort for every customer.
+One fundamental principle that should be obsessed over by anyone who is in the Services industry is: Little Things Make all the Difference.
+CDBaby knew this and continually worked towards making that little extra effort for every customer.

 Overall, a worthwhile read, but you’ll find yourself cyber-stalking Derek Sivers once you complete it because you’ll want more.

 Go to this page to continue down the Derek Sivers rabbit hole.